 We hereby consent to the incorporation by reference in the Registration Statements on Form S-3 (No. 333-85406) and S-8 (Nos.
-333-39756, 333-39758, 333-40202, 333-87794, and 333-115463) of Visteon Corporation of our report dated March 16, 2005 relating to the financial statements, financial statement schedule, management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting, which appears in this Form 10-K.
+333-39756, 333-39758, 333-40202, 333-87794, and 333-115463) of Visteon Corporation of our report dated March 16, 2005, except for the restatement described in Note 2 to the consolidated financial statements and the matter described in the penultimate paragraph of Management's Report on Internal Control Over Financial Reporting, as to which the date is November 22, 2005, relating to the financial statements, financial statement schedule, management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting, which appears in this Form 10-K/A.

-/s/ PricewaterhouseCoopers LLP Detroit, Michigan March 16, 2005
+/s/ PricewaterhouseCoopers LLP Detroit, Michigan November 22, 2005